 Your career profile is a starting point—use it to explore, validate, and take action.

-Your ranked list shows careers that match your ORVIS profile.
-Look for patterns—do you lean toward people, ideas, or hands-on work?
-Note roles that appear across multiple interest domains.
+Your ranked list shows 200+ careers matched to your RIASEC profile, work values, and personality.
+Look for patterns — do you lean toward people, ideas, or hands-on work?
+Note roles that appear across multiple dimensions.

 The Interest × Personality overlay highlights where you'll thrive vs. struggle.
 High-Interest / High-Fit careers are your best bets.
 High-Interest / Low-Fit roles may require extra support or skill-building.